Session 3 - Module A: Advanced Orchestration Patterns¶

 workflow = StateGraph(AdvancedWorkflowState)

-# Orchestration and coordination nodes
+# Data processing orchestration and coordination nodes

 workflow.add_node("parallel_coordinator", self._parallel_coordination_node)